 I love touring solo, but it takes much more energy and effort than travelling with someone.
 I realised that when, after long months of cycling alone, I went on a trip with my sister.

-There was always someone to look after the bikes when I went grocery shopping.
+When I went grocery shopping, there was always someone to look after the bikes.
 While I was setting up a camp, my sister was already cooking.
-Making decisions felt easier as well, as I could always do a quick sanity check with her.
+Making decisions also felt easier, as I could always do a quick sanity check with her.

 Alone, you also have to be more cautious and can take fewer risks.
-Having a cycling buddy you can rely on, you can take more challenging trails or visit countries you wouldn’t visit solo.
+Having a cycling buddy you can rely on allows you to take more challenging trails or visit countries you wouldn’t visit solo.

-I don’t think I would dare to travel to Kyrgyzstan if I haven’t found Pashmina – a girl from Malaysia who decided to go there with me.
+I don’t think I would dare travel to Kyrgyzstan without finding Pashmina, a girl from Malaysia who decided to go with me.

 (Pashmina’s life story is fascinating, as she only learned how to ride a bike in her 20s.
 She’s an amazing inspiration, so you should check out her blog and my interview with her).